beckardt/Weight-Tracking-Using-Raspberry-Pi/How_to.md

-# How to
+# How to: Digital Weight Tracking With Raspberry Pi
-This is xavier typing in line 2
+## By Ben Eckardt and Xavier Hayden